micmejia/bible-dump/NKJV/Lamentations/Lam 4.md

 ###### 1
 How the gold has become dim! _How_ changed the fine gold!
-The stones of the sanctuary are [^a]scattered At the head of every street.
+The stones of the sanctuary are scattered At the head of every street.

 ###### 2
-The precious sons of Zion, [^b]Valuable as fine gold, How they are [^c]regarded as clay pots, The work of the hands of the potter!
+The precious sons of Zion, Valuable as fine gold, How they are regarded as clay pots, The work of the hands of the potter!

 ###### 3
 Even the jackals present their breasts To nurse their young; _But_ the daughter of my people _is_ cruel, Like ostriches in the wilderness.